rloomba/JavaScriptButtons/README.md

 ## Contributing

 We love contributions!
-If you'd like to contribute please submit a pull request via Github.
+If you'd like to contribute please submit a pull request via GitHub.

 [Mocha](https://github.com/visionmedia/mocha) is used to run our test cases.
 Please be sure to run these prior to your pull request and ensure nothing is broken.